 Carbon is an essential component of healthy plants as beneficial soil microbes, including a fungal layer called mycelium, feed off liquid carbon (provided by the trees roots) and in turn provide plants with food, water, and disease resistance.

 Fungi perform important services related to water dynamics, nutrient cycling, and disease suppression.
 Along with bacteria, fungi are important as decomposers in the soil food web.
 They convert hard-to-digest organic material into forms that other organisms can use.
-Fungal hyphae physically bind soil particles together, creating stable aggregates that help increase water infiltration and soil water holding capacity.USDA
+Fungal hyphae physically bind soil particles together, creating stable aggregates that help increase water infiltration and soil water holding capacity.NRCS

 Among the benefits listed above, these fungi are an integral part of ecosystems since they help break down the tougher fibers from branches and fallen trees that bacteria can’t process.